nyingimaina/ujumbe-sms-sdk/README.md

 ## Usage

-To use the UjumbeMessenger package, follow the steps below:
+To use the .Net SDK For Ujumbe SMS package, follow the steps below:

 1. import the **UjumbeSmsSdk** namespace into your code